-For the direct beneficial ownership, a beneficial owner is a private person, who has more than 50% ownership in the company or, as stated above, can otherwise replace the majority of the company’s governing bodies.
+For direct beneficial ownership, a beneficial owner is a private person who has more than 50% ownership in the company or, as stated above, can otherwise replace the majority of the company’s governing bodies.

 If the ultimate beneficial owner can not be identified in the manner described above, the beneficial owner is a private person, owning a total of 25% or more of the company via all direct or indirect shareholdings.